andychase/codebook/topics/info/terms.md

 These Terms of Use have been adapted from
 [Creative Common's Terms of Use](https://creativecommons.org/terms).

-The Tech Store Club Terms of Use are dedicated to the public domain under the [Tech Store Club CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
+The Snap Notes Collective Terms of Use are dedicated to the public domain under the [Snap Notes Collective CC0 Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).
 You are free to use and adapt these Master Terms and any applicable Additional Terms for your own purposes.
 However, please keep in mind that these Terms may not be completely suitable for your situation.
-Creative Commons and Tech Store Club strongly encourages you to seek the advice of your own attorney before repurposing these Terms on your own site.
+Creative Commons and Snap Notes Collective strongly encourages you to seek the advice of your own attorney before repurposing these Terms on your own site.